-Since the ARL criterion can be criticized, we will also briefly examine how the EWMA satisfies a modification, the criterion of minimum ARL1 for a fixed false alarm probability (see Section 5.2).
-The LCUSUM method, demonstrated by Frisén (2003) to be optimal for this criterion is based on an SPRT, and gives an alarm at where L is a constant.
-In Figure 3 in the next section the minimal ARL1 for a fixed false alarm probability is illustrated by the low expected delay for τ =1.
-However, the low expected delay is true only for this value of τ .
-The properties for a later change are very bad.
-This is so also for the SCUSUM method but less pronounced.
-Thus, to go beyond the class of EWMA methods you can get still better ARL-properties, but even worse properties for large values of τ .
+Since the ARL criterion (minimum ARL^1 for a fixed ARL^0) can be criticized, we will also briefly examine how the EWMA satisfies a modification, the criterion of minimum ARL^1 for a fixed false alarm probability, (P($t_A < \tau$).
+The LCUSUM method, demonstrated by Frisén (2003)to be optimal for this criterion is based on an SPRT, and gives an alarm at where L is a constant.
+Altering the criterion to have a fixed false alarm probability instead of a fixed ARL0 leads to a much more reasonable "ARL-optimal" method than the "Two-point method" which was demonstrated by Frisén (2003) to be optimal for the usual ARL criterion (for a fixed ARL0).
+However, the LCUSUM method is seldom used for surveillance.
+It is suitable for a test of a hypothesis of τ =1, but also serves as a theoretical benchmark for surveillance methods.
+In Figure 3 in the next section the minimal ARL1 for a fixed false alarm probability is illustrated by the low expected delay for θ =1.
+However, the low expected delay for θ =1.
+However, the low expected delay for θ =1.
+However, the low expected delay for the SCUSUM method but less pronounced.
+Thus, to go beyond the class of EWMA methods you can get still better ARL-properties, but even worse properties for large values of θ .

-$$t_A = min\{s: \sum{t=1}^{s} X(t)/s > \mu/2 + L/s\},$$
+$$t{A} = \min\{s: \sum{t=1}^{s} X(t)/s > \mu/2 + L/s\}$$ (5.2),

-Even though none of the EWMA variants have alarm limits which depend on s in the same way as the LCUSUM method when λ approaches zero, the EWMAa approaches the LCUSUM method when μ tends to zero.
+None of the EWMA variants have alarm limits which depend on s in the same way as the LCUSUM method when 8 approaches zero.
+However, when : tends to zero the LCUSUM method approaches the SCUSUM method and in that case EWMAa approaches the LCUSUM method when 8 approaches zero.

-It follows from the general theory of SPRT that the LCUSUM method does not have a finite ARL^0 .
+It follows from the general theory of SPRT that the LCUSUM method does not have a finite ARL^{0} .
 The same follows for SCUSUM from the theory of Brownian motions and the fact that discrete stopping procedures have larger expected stopping times than the continuous version.
-When λ approaches zero, the ARL^0 of EWMAa behave as for SCUSUM and will not be finite.
+When 8 approaches zero, the ARL^{0} of EWMAa behaves as for SCUSUM and will not be finite.
 The alarm limit of EWMAa converges to that of EWMAe when s increases if the same value of L is used.
-The alarm limit for Z_s is constant for EWMAa and increases faster with s for EWMAe than for EWMAa.
-Thus, the ARL^0 tends to infinity also for EWMAe.
+The alarm limit for Z{s} is constant for EWMAa and increases faster with s for EWMAe than for EWMAa.
+Thus, the ARL^{0} tends to infinity also for EWMAe.
 Exact ARL optimality for EWMA is thus hard to discuss.
-However, as L decreases to $-\infty$ in order to get a fixed value of ARL^0 , $P(t_A=1)$ increases to 1.
-The results from the simulations, reported in Figure 1 for EWMAa, illustrates that the ARL-properties will approach the optimal one with $ARL^1=1$ for a fixed value of ARL^0 when $\lambda \rightarrow 0$.
+However, as L decreases to -4 in order to get a fixed value of ARL^{0} , $P(t{A}=1)$ increases to 1.
+The results from the simulations, reported in Figure 1 for EWMAa, illustrates that the ARL-properties will approach the optimal one with $ARL^{1}=1$ for a fixed value of ARL^{0} when 8 60.

-Methods which allocate the power to the first time points, like EWMAe, the Fast Initial Response method by Lucas and Saccucci (1990) or a combination of both and a more direct allocation (Steiner (1999)) will have good ARL^1 properties but worse ones if the change happens later.
-This is also true for EWMAa with small values of λ as illustrated in Figure 3.
+Methods which allocate the power to the first time points, like EWMAe, the Fast Initial Response method by Lucas and Saccucci (1990)or a combination of both and a more direct allocation Steiner (1999) will have good ARL1 properties but worse ones if the change happens later.
+This is also true for EWMAa with small values of 8 as illustrated in Figure 3.